Drewster727/goes-notify/README.md

 - Copy or rename `config.json.example` to `config.json`
   - `cp config.json.example config.json`
 - Enter required fields into `config.json`:
-  - Look up your GOES center in the list below
+  - Look up your enrolment center in the list below
   - Enter your current interview date, in a format e.g. "December 10, 2017"

 # Usage